ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 During the Easter holidays, a sales order for the same customer is added separately.

 You enter the discount missed from the first sales order: ‘Christmas discount’ in sales order #2 is distributed only in sales order #1.
-This is indicated in the **Document Amount Referenced Documents panel**.
+This is indicated in the **Document Amount Referenced Documents** panel.

 In sales order #2, you enter a new discount for the Easter holidays:

 Default Percent: **-2%** <br> Base On Lines: **True** <br>  Distributed By: **Amount** <br> Round Scale: **2**

-This additional amount is applied only to the current document and it's NOT entered in the **Document Amount Referenced Documents panel**.
+This additional amount is applied only to the current document and it's NOT entered in **Document Amount Referenced Documents**.

 A special bonus is agreed in sales order #2, which decreases **10%** of the amounts from both sales order #1 and #2.